A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

 \subsection{Simplification of $\vec{O}$}

 The second line of the operator $\vec{O}$ can be written for $v\in \mathbb{N}$ (this was already used in \cite{Bychkov:2020yzy})

-For the last expression in terms of the $\Gamma$-function the assumption that $v\in \mathbb{N}$ can be relaxed due to the uniques Theorem of Bohr-Mollerup such that $v\in\mathbb{C}$.
-The expansion of the ratio of two $\Gamma$-functions is well-known \cite{pjm/1102613160,WOS:000368300500003}
+where in the third step $e^{a\partial_p}f(p)=f(a+p)$ is used as a formal derivative.
+For the last expression in terms of the $\Gamma$-function the assumption that $v\in \mathbb{N}$ can be relaxed to $v\in\mathbb{C}$ due to the uniqueness Theorem of Bohr-Mollerup.
+The asymptotic expansion of the ratio of two $\Gamma$-functions is well-known \cite{pjm/1102613160,WOS:000368300500003}

-where $(t)_n=t (t+1)..(t+n-1)$ is the Pochhammer symbol and $B^{(a)}_n(x)$ is called the generalised Bernoulli polynomial defined as the generating function of
+where $(t)_n=t (t+1)..(t+n-1)$ is the Pochhammer symbol and $B^{(a)}_n(t)$ is called the generalised Bernoulli polynomial defined as the generating function of